-- 5. Attempted or actual theft of and/or damage to property of the college or property of a member of the college community or other personal or public property. - 6.
-Failure to comply with directions of college officials, faculty members or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so. - 7.
+5. Attempted or actual theft of and/or damage to property of the college or property of a member of the college community or other personal or public property.

+- 6. Failure to comply with directions of college officials, faculty members or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so. - 7.
 Unauthorized possession, duplication or use of keys to any college premises; or unauthorized entry to, occupancy of, or use of college premises. - 8.
 Violation of published college policies, rules, regulations, posted notices, guidelines, or procedures. - Violation of federal, state, and local law or board policy on college premises or at college-sponsored or supervised activities. - 10.
-Gambling, in all forms, in which money is bet on the outcome of a game or contest. - Use, possession or distribution of any narcotic or mood altering drug except if used or possessed consistent with a valid physician's prescription for the student. - 12.
-Use, possession or distribution of alcoholic beverages except as expressly permitted by the law and college regulations, as well as public intoxication while on college premises, off-campus instructional sites, or at college-sponsored or supervised functions. - 13.
-Illegal or unauthorized possessions of firearms, fireworks, explosives, other weapons, or dangerous chemicals on college premises, off-campus instructional sites, or at college-sponsored or supervised functions. - 14.
+Gambling, in all forms, in which money is bet on the outcome of a game or contest. - 11.
+Use, possession, or distribution of any narcotic, mood altering drug, or drug paraphernalia except if used or possessed consistent with a valid physician's prescription for the student.
+Refer to Board Policy 3.100.01, Drugs and Alcohol, for greater detail. - 12.
+Use, possession or distribution of alcoholic beverages except as expressly permitted by the law and college regulations, as well as public intoxication or driving under the influence while on college premises, off-campus instructional sites, or at collegesponsored or supervised functions.
+Refer to Board Policy 3.100.01, Drugs and Alcohol, for greater detail. - 13.
+Illegal or unauthorized possessions of firearms, fireworks, explosives, knives with a blade of at least 3 inches, other weapons, or dangerous chemicals on college premises, offcampus instructional sites, or at college-sponsored or supervised functions. - 14.
 Participation in a campus demonstration which disrupts the normal operations of the college and infringes on the rights of other members of the college community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area; intentional obstruction which unreasonably interferes with freedom of movement, either pedestrian or vehicular, on campus. - Obstruction of the free flow of pedestrian or vehicular traffic on college premises, or at college-sponsored or supervised functions. - 16.
 Unauthorized use of electronic or other devices to monitor or make an audio or video record of any person while on college premises without his/her prior knowledge, or without his/her consent when such a recording is likely to cause injury or distress.
-This includes, but is not limited to, surreptitiously taking pictures of another person in a gym, locker room, shower or restroom.
-Additionally, this includes the use of drones, microrecording devices, and phone photo/videos.
+This includes, but is not limited to, surreptitiously taking pictures or video of another person in a gym, locker room, shower, restroom or classroom.
+Additionally, this includes the use of drones, micro-recording devices, and phone photo/videos.